simplefoc/simplefoc.github.io/docs/boards/simplefoc_mini/getting_started/code.md

 Once you have your sensor reading the good values you can continue the testing the combination of the motor and the sensor.

 <blockquote class="warning"> <p class="heading">Update the example pinout</p>
-When testing the sensor make sure to update the pinout that you have chosen in the <a href="pads_soldering">hardware configuration</a>.</blockquote>
+When testing the sensor make sure to update the pinout.</blockquote>

 ## Step 2.
 Testing the motor
 To test the BLDC motor before running FOC algorithm we suggest to run the open loop examples!